Not totally sure what flash networking is or how to do it? Familiarize yourself with the process and learn networking best practices

 - Don't ask for a job - Ask for advice and about your mentor's experience instead!

-- Be patient - some mentees may not have done information interviews or networking before.
+- Be patient - Some mentees may not have done informational interviews or networking before.